caraya/entry-level-content/src/md-content/basics.md

 The `i` element represents a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text in Western texts.

-In this example the content in French is a different voice than the default language so we mark it as such using the `i` element and a `lang` attribute to indicate the language for the fragment (French in this case).
+In this example, the content in French is a different voice than the default language so we mark it as such using the `i` element and a `lang` attribute to indicate the language for the fragment (French in this case).

 ```html
 <p>There is a certain <i lang="fr">je ne sais quoi</i> in the air.</p>